 In 2021, the Rubin Science Advisory Committee (SAC) will suggest a slate of candidates to serve as initial members on the Users Committee; candidates will be approved by the Operations Director.
 The SAC will identify one of those candidates to serve as the initial Chair of the Users Committee.
 The Chair will serve for two years; Users Committee members themselves will be responsible for selecting one of their own to serve as Chair after the initial Chair's term ends.
 A given individual may serve two terms (i.e., four years) as Chair.
-The Chair is the principal point of contact with the CET.
-The CET and Users Committee Chair together will arrange meetings of the committee.
+The Chair is the principal point of contact with the CST.
+The CST and Users Committee Chair together will arrange meetings of the committee.
 The Chair will ensure that the minutes of the meetings are prepared and posted publicly.
+The Chair of the Users Committee shall also serve as an ex officio member of the Users Committee of the National Optical-Infrared Astronomical Research Laboratory (NOIRLab).